 It’s not enough that you tell the issuer they sent out a wrong report.
 You have to tell them exactly where they got it wrong and provide evidences that can prove your claim.
-If, for example, they got your name wrong, provide them with your proper information and even a birth certificate which tells them that they’ve basically prepared the report for the wrong person.
+If they got your name wrong, provide them with your proper information and even a birth certificate.

 It’s a common mistake among credit holders to skip reading the terms of agreement.
-This might be fatal as some terms will include an arbitration clause where you are prevented from taking the dispute to court when you feel that the credit bureau mishandled your report.
+This might be fatal as some terms will include an arbitration clause.
+Here, you will be prevented from taking the dispute to court when you feel that the credit bureau mishandled your report.

 Before subscribing to any of the major agencies, always look for this forced arbitration clause.
 More often than not, these clauses are there to protect the agency from having to deal with a lawsuit.
 This will make it harder for you to prove your case and remove undeserved blots from your credit history.

-Credit fraud is still a persistent problem in the field of financing and is often the reason why many card holders experience drops in their credit scores.
-The premise to a fraud is quite simple: somebody somehow managed to get your personal information, either from weeding it out from you or gaining access to them remotely, and then using that information to impersonate you in unauthorised transactions.
+Credit fraud is still a persistent problem in the field of financing.
+In fact, it is often the reason why many card holders experience drops in their credit scores.

 Since these transactions will still be credited to you unless you dispute them, the best option is to protect your information at all costs.
 Here’s how: